-- 1. Forest Habitat all upland forested habitats. - 2.
-Grassland and Scrub/Shrub

-Native Fescue 6" to 1"

-- P2 Native Short Grass +/- 1' will be managed/maintained to preserve grassland functionality. - P3 Native Tall Grass > 1' will be managed/maintained to preserve grassland functionality. - Gt Transitional Grassland will be planted with trees and/or shrubs and managed for succession to forested habitat. - 3.
-Wetlands includes all wetland aquatic, semi-aquatic, and forest habitats. - 4.
-Aquatic Habitats
+- 1. Natural Forested Habitat all upland forested habitats. - 2.
+Grassland and Scrub/Shrub - a) Native Fescue 6" to 1' - i.
+P2 Native Short Grass +/- 1' will be managed/maintained to preserve grassland functionality. - ii.
+P3 Native Tall Grass > 1' will be managed/maintained to preserve grassland functionality. - iii.
+Gt Transitional Grassland will be planted with trees and/or shrubs and managed for succession to forested habitat. - 3.
+Wetlands4 includes all aquatic, semi-aquatic, and forested wetland habitats.

+4. Aquatic Habitats

-P1 Shoreline Group
+- a) P1 Shoreline Group

-Aquatic Habitat
+- b) Aquatic Habitat5

+- i.
 A, AQ - Ponds and Streams.